WillLFun/CSE-test/README.md

 1. Clone https://github.com/WillLFun/CSE-test

-2. Edit all necessary variables.
+2. Edit all necessary variables and file paths in the following files:

+    - Makefile
+    - main.tf
+    - login.sh

 2. `cd` to the cloned repository and run the following commands in this order: